 i) Conversion of chrome iron ore to sodium chromate

 The ore is first converted to a powdered form and then blended with sodium carbonate Na2CO3 and CaO (quick lime).
 Then it is heated inside a reverberatory furnace in the presence of sufficient amounts of air.
 The reaction occurring in this step can be written as:

 4FeO.Cr2O3 + 8Na2CO3 + 7O2 → 8Na2CrO4 + 2Fe2O3 + 8CO2

 ii) Conversion of Na2CrO4 to Na2Cr2O7

-From the first step, we get Sodium chromate solution.
-This Sodium chromate solution is purified properly by the process of filtration so as to remove iron oxide and other impurities and then it is further reacted with concentrated H2SO4, which results in the conversion of sodium chromate into sodium dichromate.
+From the first step, we get a sodium chromate solution.
+This sodium chromate solution is purified properly by the process of filtration so as to remove iron oxide and other impurities.
+It is further reacted with concentrated H2SO4, which results in the conversion of sodium chromate into sodium dichromate.

 2Na2CrO4 + H2SO4 → Na2Cr2O7 + Na2SO4 + H2O

 iii) Conversion of sodium dichromate into potassium dichromate